RyanSR71/waveform_uncertainty/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and may change drastically.

 .. toctree::
    :maxdepth: 1